miet123go/notes/note001.md

 2. Concrete Labor - naka tied siya sa paggawa or pag produce sa mga use values.
 Example: mixing ingredient, kneading dough, assembling a phone, etc. Actual action siya that produces actual things.
 3. Abstract Labor - this is what creates value.
 It requires socially necessary labor-time which is the average amount of  time societ expects workers to produce something under normal conditions and with average skills and technology.

+When products enter exchange, their concrete character must be stripped away.
+No one gaf about the composition, the fact that labor times embodies the commodities mean that i didnt have to go throguh the pain of assembling shit to myself